marcuscaisey/lox/README.md

 - declare a [non-blank](#blank-identifier) identifier more than once in the same lexical scope.
 - use a [non-blank](#blank-identifier) identifier before it has been declared.
 - use a declared identifier which has not been assigned a value (defined).
-- declare a [non-blank](#blank-identifier) identifier in a local scope and not use it.

 #### Variable Declaration